 Distributions.
 The Shift4 LLC Agreement requires "tax distributions" to be made by Shift4 Payments, LLC to its members, as that term is used in the agreement, except to the extent such distributions would render Shift4 Payments, LLC insolvent or are otherwise prohibited by law or our Credit Facilities or any of our future debt agreements.
 Tax distributions will be made on a quarterly basis, to each member of Shift4 Payments, LLC, including us, based on such member's allocable share of the taxable income of Shift4 Payments, LLC and an assumed tax rate that will be determined by us, as described below.
-For this purpose, Shift4 Payments, Inc.'s allocable share of Shift4 Payments, LLC's taxable income shall be net of its share of taxable losses of Shift4 Payments, LLC.
-The assumed tax rate for purposes of determining tax distributions from Shift4 Payments, LLC to its members will be the highest effective marginal combined federal, state, and local tax rate that may potentially apply to any one of Shift4 Payments, LLC's members, regardless of the actual final tax liability of any such member.
-The Shift4 LLC Agreement also allows for cash distributions to be made by Shift4 Payments, LLC (subject to our sole discretion as the sole manager of Shift4 Payments, LLC) to its members on a pro rate basis out of "distributable cash," as that term is defined in the agreement.
+For this purpose, Shift4 Payments, ILC.'s allocable share of Shift4 Payments, LLC.'s taxable income shall be net of its share of taxable losses of Shift4 Payments, LLC.
+The assumed tax rate for purposes of determining tax distributions from Shift4 Payments, LLC to its members will be the highest effective marginal combined federal, state, and local tax rate that may potentially apply to any one of Shift4 Payments, LLC (subject to our sole discretion as the sole manager of Shift4 Payments, LLC) to its members on a pro rata basis out of "distributable cash," as that term is defined in the agreement.
 We expect Shift4 Payments, LLC may make distributions out of distributable cash periodically and as necessary to enable us to cover our operating expenses and other obligations, including our tax liability and obligations under the Tax Receivable Agreement, except to the extent such distributions would render Shift4 Payments, LLC insolvent or are otherwise prohibited by law or our Credit Facilities or any of our future debt agreements.